MohitSingh9454/Online-realestate-Website/README.md

 # Online-realestate-Website
 I developed this website using HTML..
+To see this website visit file:///C:/Users/Acer/OneDrive/Desktop/PROJECT%20HTML/PROJECT.HTML